 In Charity Week we care about each individual on the team and their overall well- being.
-This is a comprehensive document to help you maintain 5 key areas of well-being during quarantine.
+This is a comprehensive document to help you maintain 5 key areas of well-being.
 It will provide you with Physical and Online resources to take care of yourself and your loved ones.
 We have also included a reading list and COVID -19 related emergency numbers/resources for all CW countries.

-Within Charity Week, you can always reach out to your CW National Gensec or let your National Shura team know about breaks and anticipated life events.
+Within Charity Week, you can always reach out to your GenSec or let your Shura team know about breaks and anticipated life events.

 The Prophet ﷺ advised to: